 Dystopia: Hive City is a wretched, polluted mess that produces goods and services for the elite on the Spire, and it's probably the safest part of the hive.
 The Underhive is where those exiled from Hive City for various reasons go; even the safer districts, protected by criminal gangs still loyal to the Hive City houses, are still places where life is nasty, brutish and short and law extends as far as a gun can shoot; further downhive, outlaws and mutants fight to the death over a few scraps of food and law has completely broken down.
 Oh, and the Spire?
 It's a Deadly Decadent Court where the Noble Houses live off the wealth produced by Hive City and cold-bloodedly murder each other for control of the Hive, and they look on sending a small band of their kids down to the worst parts of the Underhive as a training mission.

-Later additions: Pit Slaves — former cyborg gladiators with industrial hardware instead of hands; and potentially both the weakest and most powerful gang.
+Later additions: Pit Slaves — former cyborg gladiators and escaped slaves with industrial hardware instead of hands; and potentially both the weakest and most powerful gang.
 Ash Waste Nomads — a former Noble House cast out into the ash wastes, reling heavily on stealth, ambushes; and looking like futuristic Bedouin.
 Their supplment came with rules for vehicles, making them a powerhouse (if you can convince your opponents to let you take that ersatz Chimera).
 Adeptus Arbites Enforcers — recommended as a GM-only gang.
 Riot super-police with the best overall starting gear for all their members.
 They ignore resource rules that irritate the House gangs and make life a major struggle for the Outcasts, due to being supplied by the larger Arbites garrison.